 Parenting Your Adopted School-Age Child

-This factsheet is designed to help you understand and respond to your adopted school-age child's developmental needs.
-It provides simple, practical strategies you can use to foster healthy development, including approaches for building attachment, talking honestly with your child about adoption, acknowledging his or her adoptive history, using appropriate discipline, and enhancing your child's school experience.
-Because some adoptive families will need extra help addressing their children's mental health needs, the factsheet also discusses when and how to seek help.
+Offers information to help adoptive parents understand and respond to their adopted school-age child's developmental needs.
+It provides simple, practical strategies to foster healthy development, including approaches for building attachment, talking honestly about adoption, acknowledging the child’s adoptive history, using appropriate discipline, and enhancing the school experience.
+Because some adoptive families need extra help addressing their children's mental health needs, the factsheet also discusses when and how to seek help.

 Table of Contents

 Suggested Citation: Child Welfare Information Gateway.
 (2015).
 Parenting your adopted school-age child.
 Washington, DC: U.S. Department of Health and Human Services.

 This material may be freely reproduced and distributed.
 However, when doing so, please credit Child Welfare Information Gateway.